UMEssen/FHIR-PYrate/README.md

 df_constraints={"code": ("http://loinc.org", "loinc_code")}
 ```

-This function also uses multiprocessing, but differently from before, it will investigate the rows
+This function also uses multiprocessing, but differently from before, it will process the rows
 of the DataFrame in parallel.

 #### [`bundles_to_dataframe`](https://github.com/UMEssen/FHIR-PYrate/blob/main/fhir_pyrate/pirate.py)